lucasdietrich/AVRTOS/readme.md

 - removing CPU idle thread
 - don't keep the idle thread in the runqueue if others threads are in
 - using makefile to build the project for a target
+- Stack for interrupts handlers

-Inspiration in the naming comes greatly from the project [Zephyr RTOS](https://github.com/zephyrproject-rtos/zephyr) projects as well as some paradigms and concepts regarding multithreading : [Zephyr : Threads](https://docs.zephyrproject.org/latest/reference/kernel/threads/index.html).
+Inspiration in the naming comes greatly from the project [Zephyr RTOS](https://github.com/zephyrproject-rtos/zephyr), as well as some paradigms and concepts regarding multithreading : [Zephyr : Threads](https://docs.zephyrproject.org/latest/reference/kernel/threads/index.html).

 ## PlatformIO